As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best-known brand is called Vacu-Vin: this company invented the vacuum pump wine preservation system (Amazon link).
 They promise up to two weeks extra life for an opened bottle of wine.

-Inert wine gas preservation systems can keep your opened wine fresh for even longer, but this is usually more of an enthusiast option since they can be quite expensive.
+Inert wine gas preservation systems can keep your opened wine fresh for even longer, but this is usually more of an enthusiast option since it can be quite expensive.

 This system is based on inserting an inert gas – usually argon – into the bottle.
 This gas, being heavier than oxygen, creates a protective layer on the surface of the wine.